TUFS Full Form-Technology Upgradation Fund Scheme

 Introduction

 The Technology Upgradation Fund Scheme (TUFS) is a flagship initiative by the Indian government aimed at modernizing and upgrading the textile industry.
 Introduced in 1999, TUFS provides financial assistance in the form of interest subsidies and capital grants to textile manufacturers, helping them adopt advanced technologies, improve productivity, and enhance global competitiveness.
-The scheme has played a crucial role in strengthening India’s textile sector, which is one of the largest contributors to the country’s economy and employment.
+The scheme has played a crucial role in strengthening India’s textile sector, a major contributor to the country’s economy and employment.

 Objectives of TUFS